ruuddrummen/react-signal-forms/README.md

 )
 ```

-Create specifications for your forms:
+Create field specifications for your forms:

 ```tsx
 interface IYourData {